fsprojekti/rack-warehouse-jetmax/README.md

 ## Communication APIs

 ### Socket
-Specification of this protocol can be found at https://github.com/JetMaxRoboticArm
+Specification of this protocol can be found at: https://github.com/JetMaxRoboticArm

 ### Modbus